Resources & FAQs

 How is the Popular Choice award winner decided?

-The Popular Choice award is given to the proposal that gathers the most votes within the contest during the voting period.
+The Popular Choice award is given to the proposal that gathers the most valid votes within the contest during the voting period.
 There is usually one Popular Choice Award for each contest.
 Any registered member of the Climate CoLab may cast their votes on the proposal page by clicking on the "Vote for proposal" button.

 How is the Judges' Choice award winner decided?